udion/Neurapse/README.md

 The raster plot for a dynamic random network (*N = 500, T = 2000 ms*) changing the synaptic weights adaptively according to modified STDP rule is shown below.

 ![](media/drn_plastic_raster.png)

+## Want to customize or contribute?

+`Neurapse` contains:

+* `Neurons.py` which has different classes of neurons (you can add more!)
+* `Synapses.py` which has a few synapses implementing different STDP mechanisms (you can add more!)
+* `Networks.py` shows how to put together neurons and Synapses to build a network
+* `utils` has various functions to generate currents/spikes etc

+Feel free to submit pull requests